Don’t Panic! Just Plan It.

 I’ve also suggested that you keep another two to five months of expenses in emergency savings in something only slightly less accessible, such as a money market account.
 There is slightly more risk that the value of a money market account will go down than a checking or savings account, but it is generally considered to be very small.
 Money market accounts are also insured by the FDIC.
 For more specifics, see this article on Investopedia.

-As such, the recent The possibility that something will deviate from its expected or average value, including both good and bad results. in financial markets are unlikely to require you to take action related to your existing emergency savings and could act as an opportunity to re-evaluate whether you have enough set aside for emergencies.
+As such, the recent volatility in financial markets are unlikely to require you to take action related to your existing emergency savings and could act as an opportunity to re-evaluate whether you have enough set aside for emergencies.

 Another component of a financial plan is short-term savings.
 Short-term savings is money you set aside for a specific purpose.
 One purpose for short-term savings is expenses that don’t get paid every month, such as property taxes, homeowners insurance or car maintenance and repairs.
-Another purpose for short-term savings is to cover the cost of larger purchases for which you might need to save for several years, such as a car or a The amount you have to pay in cash up front for your purchase on a house.
+Another purpose for short-term savings is to cover the cost of larger purchases for which you might need to save for several years, such as a car or a down payment on a house.

-Thus, the recent The possibility that something will deviate from its expected or average value, including both good and bad results. in financial markets is also unlikely to require you to take action related to your short-term savings.
+Thus, the recent volatility in financial markets is also unlikely to require you to take action related to your short-term savings.

 Savings for retirement and other long-term goals are key components of a financial plan.
 If they are invested at all in any equity markets, your long-term savings have likely taken quite a beating.
 Rather than try to provide generic guidance on how to deal with the losses in your long-term savings, I’ll tell you how I’m thinking and what I’m doing about mine.
 By providing a concrete example, albeit one very different from most of your situations, my goal is to provide you with some valuable insights about the thought process.